mattzcao/dts-website/README.md

 ssh dts@ssh.ocf.berkeley.edu
 ```

-The password is `musicalbears`.
+The password is `judybriandavid`.
 If you don't wanna enter the password every time just put your public key on a new line inside `~/.ssh/authorized_keys`.

 Then,